Guinea pig or hamster? They look similar, but they’re very different pets.

 The most common condition is called a “wet tail.”

 The symptoms include wetness on the anal and tail areas and watery diarrhea.
+They can also lose appetite and develop infections.

 Another minor health problem in hamsters is skin conditions.